Vendor Privacy Notice

 Scope and Overview

-Jost Chemical Company and its foreign subsidiaries, Jost Chemical Europe SPRL and Jost Chemical Poland Sp. z o. o., are committed to protecting the privacy and security of your personal data.
-This Privacy Notice describes how Jost Chemical Company and its subsidiaries, affiliates, and related entities (collectively, “Jost,” “we,” or “us”) collect and process personal data about you during and after your commission of a sale with Jost.
-This Privacy Notice only applies to current and former vendors located in the European Union or United Kingdom.
+Jost Chemical Company and its foreign subsidiaries, Jost Chemical Europe SPRL and Jost Chemical Poland Sp. z o. o (collectively, “Jost,” “we,” or “us”), are committed to protecting the privacy and security of your personal data.
+Personal data is any information that relates to an identified or identifiable individual – in other words, information that alone or in combination with other information we possess that could be reasonably used to identify you personally.
+This could include your name, identification number, location data, online identifier or one or more factors specific to your physical, physiological, genetic, mental, economic, cultural, or social identity.
+Personal data does not include anonymous or de-identified data.
+This Privacy Notice describes how we collect and process personal data about you during and after your commission of a sale with Jost.
+This Privacy Notice only applies to natural persons, commonly thought of as individuals residing in or working in the European Union, European Economic Area, or United Kingdom during the relevant time periods.

-This Privacy Notice describes the categories of personal data that we collect, how we use your personal data, how we secure your personal data, when we may disclose your personal data to third parties, and when we may transfer your personal data outside of your home jurisdiction.
-This Privacy Notice also describes your rights regarding the personal data that we hold about you including how you can access, correct, and request erasure of your personal data.
+First and foremost, this Privacy Notice describes our promises to you.
+It also describes the purposes for which we may collect, store, and process personal data, categories of personal data that we collect, how we use your personal data, how we secure your personal data, when we may disclose your personal data to third parties, and when we may transfer your personal data outside of your home jurisdiction.
+This Privacy Notice also describes your rights regarding the personal data that we hold about you, including how you can access, correct, and request erasure of your personal data.

 Collection of Personal Data